samfeldstein/notebook/content/notes/cloudflare-dns.md

 title: Cloudflare DNS
 tags: ["cloudflare","web-development"]
 ---

-I find DNS confusing, so I'm writing this down for future reference.

 I just pointed `notebook.samfeldstein.xyz` to this site.
 To do that, you first add `notebook.samfeldstein.xyz` to the notebook's Cloudflare Pages site as a custom domain.
 Then you add a corresponding CNAME record to `samfeldstein.xyz`.

 ## www.problems.fml